lemo1bot/ethstorage-guide/README.md

 ---

-*This guide is designed to be human-readable and easy to follow for crypto enthusiasts wanting to contribute to the EthStorage ecosystem.*
+*This guide is designed to be human-readable and easy to follow for crypto enthusiasts wanting to contribute to the EthStorage ecosystem.
+Based on official EthStorage documentation.*